RoboDK/Plug-In-Interface/PluginAppLoader/Apps/XboxController/README.md

 Xbox Controller App for RoboDK
 ===========================

-The Xbox Controller App allows you to control your robot arm using an Xbox One Controller.
+The Xbox Controller App allows you to control your robot arm using an Xbox Controller.

-To use this app, you can load the XboxController.apploader.rdkp file in this folder or manually copy the contents of this folder in your RoboDK Apps folder:
+To use this app, you can load the XboxController.apploader.rdkp file from this folder or manually copy the contents of this folder in your RoboDK Apps folder:

 ``` bash
 C:/RoboDK/Apps/XboxController